Saleck-Eljili/Saleck-Eljili/README.md

 - 🔭 I’m currently working on new project
 - 🌱 I’m currently learning to master JS dev

-- 💬 Ask me about typescript, nodejs, react, java and python
+- 💬 Ask me about Typescript, NodeJS and ReactJS

 <!--